agoda-com/Kakao/docs/kakao/com.agoda.kakao/-k-list-view/-init-.md

 ### Parameters

-`function` - ViewBuilder which will result in view's interaction
+`builder` - ViewBuilder which will result in view's interaction

 `itemTypeBuilder` - Lambda with receiver where you pass your item providers